Environmental Hazards in Real Estate

 Groundwater

-Groundwater is the water beneath the surface of the earth that permeates through the interstices of the ground or flows as underground streams in the form of aquifers.
+Groundwater is the water beneath the earth surface that permeates through the interstices of the ground or flows in underground streams as aquifers.
 The water table is the surface of the groundwater, and it may be located on the surface or hundreds of feet beneath the surface.
-Groundwater has 20 times the amount of water that is contained in lakes and streams on the continents' surface, and is the main source of drinking water.
+Groundwater has 20 times the amount of water contained in lakes and streams on the continents' surface, and is the main source of drinking water.

 Groundwater is also the main transport for hazardous waste that is buried in the ground or dumped on it, potentially polluting surrounding properties, sometimes for miles.
 And since groundwater is the source of water for wells, which some property owners use as a source of water, it would be prudent for these property owners to test the water for safety if the property's water supply originates from any source other than the municipal water supply.